connelhooley/TestHelpers/README.md

 }
 ```

-The test helper support package only needs to reference the `ConnelHooley.TestHelper.Abstractions` package.
+The test helper support package only needs to reference the `ConnelHooley.TestHelpers.Abstractions` package.
 Then when anyone includes a `UpperCaseString` in their project, they only need to install the support package and the test helper classes will pick up the configurator and successfully create `UpperCaseString` types.